 Physicians typically collect relatively little patient-supplied data.
 A "new-patient" form is usually filled out by hand and often consists of less than three pages.
 Prescriptions are often handwritten and doctors are famous for illegible handwriting.
 Physician queries of patients tend to concentrate on items known to be relevant to specific patient complaints as opposed to those that do not have known relevance.
 If you come in with tennis elbow, your doctor is not going to ask if you eat broccoli or take Ginkgo.
 Physicians are (hopefully) likely to believe that agents or treatments prescribed by them are effective and therefore at least somewhat biased in recording the success or non-success of some agent or protocol.
-Drug companies bombard physicians with advertising, free samples, and other promotions.
-Physicians often have a financial interest in diagnostic labs, clinics, or other treatment facilities, and thus have an interest in prescribing their use.
+Drug companies bombard physicians and patients with advertising, free samples, and other promotions.